Azure/azure-powershell/src/Relay/docs/Set-AzRelayHybridConnection.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-`PARAMETER <IHybridConnection>`: Description of hybrid connection resource.
+`INPUTOBJECT <IHybridConnection>`: Description of hybrid connection resource.
   - `[RequiresClientAuthorization <Boolean?>]`: Returns true if client authorization is needed for this hybrid connection; otherwise, false.
   - `[SystemDataCreatedAt <DateTime?>]`: The timestamp of resource creation (UTC).
   - `[SystemDataCreatedBy <String>]`: The identity that created the resource.